deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 **Interrogation Team Planning Session**

 *"I wish I could tell you.
-We're very much... what was the phrase?
+We're very much...what was the phrase?
 'In uncharted territory' now."*

 *"Can't you speculate?"*